openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

   )

 ``ORTSCircuitBreaker`` refers to the circuit breaker script in the engine's ``Script`` subfolder.
 For this field, the .cs extension is optional.
+Alternatively, there are several built-in OR circuit breaker implementations:

+- "Automatic": no driver intervention required, circuit breaker is closed when conditions are met.
+- "Manual": a circuit breaker switch with open and closed positions.
+- "PushButtons": a circuit breaker with dedicated open and close buttons.
+- "TwoStage": circuit breaker closing is authorized by a switch.
+If the switch is off, the circuit breaker is kept open.
+Once the switch is activated, it is required to use a second button to order the closing.

-"Automatic" and "Manual" load the generic OR circuit breaker implementation, so do `not` use these names for your own script.
+Please do `not` use these names for your own script, since the generic implementation will be loaded instead.

 ``ORTSCircuitBreakerClosingDelay`` refers to the delay between the closing command of the circuit breaker and the effective closing of the circuit breaker.